-Should it be decided that there is a need to conduct a public hearing, the committee then schedules the hearing, sends public notices containing the agenda as well as the time and venue of the hearing, and invites relevant resource persons from the government and the private sector and special interest groups in the meeting for their input.
+- If yes: Should it be decided that there is a need to conduct a public hearing, the committee then schedules the hearing, sends public notices containing the agenda as well as the time and venue of the hearing, and invites relevant resource persons from the government and the private sector and special interest groups to the meeting for their input.

-From the result of the public hearings or committee discussions, the bill may be amended, consolidated (in the case there are other similar bills filed), or be substituted with another bill by the committee.
+From the result of the public hearings or committee discussions, the bill may be amended, consolidated (if there are other similar bills filed), or be substituted with another bill by the committee.

 A committee report is prepared after.
-Chiefly, a committee report designates the “purpose and scope of the bill, explains any committee amendments, indicates proposed changes in existing law and such other materials that are relevant.”
+Chiefly, a committee report designates the “purpose and scope of the bill, explains any committee amendments, indicates proposed changes in existing law and such other materials that are relevant,” per the Senate website.